 Transitions: Understanding Post-Injury and Pre-Retirement Benefits Can Make a Huge Difference to a First Responder

 It is very hard to prepare for every contingency when you are injured at work.
-If the injury requires time off, sworn police and fire employees generally receive a year of full pay, tax free.
+If the injury requires time off, sworn police and fire employees generally receive 4850 benefits, which is a year of full pay that is not taxable.
 This is a wonderful and hard-earned benefit for the people who protect us day in and day out.
 However, things can get complicated when treatment does not result in a return to work after 365 days.
 Knowing how Workers' Compensation as well as non-Workers' Compensation benefits fit together is the key to a less stressful transition back to work, or to retirement.

 If you are unable to return to work after one year, do not despair.
 If your employer has no modified work, and you continue to be disabled, Temporary Disability (TD) benefits are payable for up to one year in addition to 4850 pay.
 That means that first responders are entitled to up to two years of pay for any industrial injury.
 (Sworn police and fire personnel previously received one year of 4850 benefits and up to two years of TD pay.)

 TD is payable at the lower, statutory rate of two-thirds of your average salary, up to a maximum weekly rate depending on your date of injury (it is currently up to $1,074.64 for injuries occurring on or after January 1, 2014).
 Some Memorandum of Understanding (MOU) allow you to supplement TD with sick leave or other accrued time.
 And, if you have a disability policy, you can often use that to increase your weekly rate.